Russian jet collides with American drone over Black Sea, U.S. military says

 Ryder, who wouldn't say whether the drone was armed, referred to the unmanned aircraft as a MQ-9, but not a Reaper.
 The U.S. uses MQ-9 Reapers for both surveillance and strikes and has operated the drones in a variety of locations, including in the Middle East and Africa.
 Other countries, including Britain and France, also fly Reapers.

-The drone was conducting an intelligence, surveillance and reconnaissance mission, Ryder said.
+The drone in Tuesday's incident was conducting an intelligence, surveillance and reconnaissance mission, Ryder said.

 Russian intercepts in the Black Sea area are common, but this one "is noteworthy because of how unsafe and unprofessional it was, indeed reckless that it was," National Security Council spokesman John Kirby told journalists.